 Below is an example of the test email that will be sent to verify that the server settings were successfully authenticated.

-New Server Level Settings
+Server Level Settings

-Checking the Require User Mail Settings checkbox will ensure that the emails are always sent out using the user mail server settings rather then the server defaults specified here.
+Checking the Require User Mail Settings checkbox will ensure that the emails are always sent out using the user mail server settings rather than the server defaults specified here.
 If these settings don’t exist, the user will be prompted to save them first.

 Going forward, when a user is attempting to send email and does not have individual settings saved (and the Require User Mail Settings box checked as shown above), a dialog will appear allow the user to save the user mail server settings first before sending out the email.

-Bypassing 2-Factor Authentication
+Bypassing Two-Factor Authentication